encoredev/encore/docs/tutorials/uptime.md

 ### Add a cron job to check all sites

-We now want to regularly check all the tracked sites so we can immediately respond in case any of them go down.
+We now want to regularly check all the tracked sites so we can respond in case any of them go down.

 We'll create a new `CheckAll` API endpoint in the `monitor` service that will list all the tracked sites and check all of them.